-This is the complete Thesis document, including abstract, title page, table of contents, chapters, and bibliography.
-It is prepared according to the style and formatting requirements and standards as outlined in "General Guidelines for a Research Paper" and "M.A.
-Thesis Manual" before the exam occurs.
+This is the complete thesis document, including abstract, title page, table of contents, chapters, and bibliography.
+It is prepared according to the style and formatting requirements and standards as outlined in "General Guidelines for a Research Paper" and this document, the "Master of Arts Thesis Preparation Manual," before the exam occurs.
 (See "MECHANICS OF THE THESIS," below).
-One complete copy should be submitted to both the faculty Advisor and the Academic Dean's office prior to the oral examination.
+A complete copy should be submitted to the faculty advisor prior to the oral examination.
+This complete, properly formatted thesis document will be the basis for the required submission to the library and to ProQuest, once the student receives final approval from their faculty advisor and all signatures have been collected (an example of the required Certification Page is included in the appendix, below).